 This way can help move photos from one Google Photos to another, but you need to operate manually and it is really bothering because the process of downloading and uploading will be affected by the network speed and the volume of your photos.

-Yes, you can move these photos by creating a sharing link.
+Yes, you can transfer these photos by creating a sharing link.
 There are detailed steps.

 Step 1.
 Browse photos.google.com in the source Google account.